OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 **NOTICE:**
 The above ``Microsoft Corporation UEFI CA 2011`` certificates are going to expire in June 2026, see Secure_Boot_Certificate_updates_.
-This is presumably going to require UEFI_ (BIOS_) updates from the hardware vendors which install the new ``Windows UEFI CA 2023`` certificate.
+This may potentially require UEFI_ (BIOS_) firmware updates from the hardware vendors which install the new ``Windows UEFI CA 2023`` certificate.

-However, the article
+Interestingly, the article
-`Linux Secure Boot Safe Despite Upcoming Microsoft UEFI Key Expiry <https://linuxsecurity.com/news/vendors-products/microsoft-uefi-key-expiry-linux-secure-boot-safe>`_
+`Linux Secure Boot Safe Despite Upcoming Microsoft UEFI Key Expiry <https://linuxsecurity.com/news/vendors-products/microsoft-uefi-key-expiry-linux-secure-boot-safe>`_ analyzes the isseu and states:
-states:

 * Let’s start with the systems you know and love—your current fleet running distros like Ubuntu, Fedora, or Rocky Linux on Secure Boot-enabled systems.
   If those systems were already using a shim signed before the expiration date in September, there’s no change.